ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 This section defines the exact format and encoding of scope to use, in order to express authorization information for the Administrator (see {{getting-access}}).

-To this end, this document uses the Authorization Information Format (AIF) {{I-D.ietf-ace-aif}}.
+To this end, this document uses the Authorization Information Format (AIF) {{RFC9237}}.
 In particular, it uses and extends the AIF specific data model AIF-OSCORE-GROUPCOMM defined in {{Section 3 of I-D.ietf-ace-key-groupcomm-oscore}}.

 The original definition of the data model AIF-OSCORE-GROUPCOMM specifies a scope as structured in scope entries, which express authorization information for users of an OSCORE group, i.e., actual group members or external signature verifiers.
 In the rest of this section, these are referred to as "user scope entries".